ShowShark Client Features

 Discovery & Setup

-- Automatic server discovery via Bonjour/mDNS
+- Automatic server discovery via Bonjour/mDNS on the local network

 - Discovered servers show server name, preferred address (IPv4 listed first), and additional address count (e.g., "192.168.1.100 (+1 more)")